dave1010/ceo-bench/ROADMAP.md

 ## CEO Bench Implementation Roadmap

-(this file should be edited as progress is made)
+(this file should be edited as progress is made. also update /dev/CONTEXT.md with anything useful for future developers)

+TODO: everything not already marked DONE below

 ### Phase 1: Research & Planning

-* pick about 5-10 topics and a some subtopics each (./dev/topic-ideas.md has early draft) **DONE**
+* DONE pick about 5-10 topics and a some subtopics each (./dev/topic-ideas.md has early draft)
-* topics structured in dev/topics.yaml for easy iteration
+* DONE topics structured in dev/topics.yaml for easy iteration
-* pick evaluation dimensions: Strategy, People, Communications, Risk & Ethics.
 * Compile sample prompts and rubrics.
 * manually test a tiny vs big LLM on a few prompts.
 * tweak scoring